userfrosting/learn/pages/08.cli/01.commands/docs.md

 |-------------|------------------------------------------------|
 | -f, --force | If `.env` file exist, force setup to run again |

+### create-admin

+The `create-admin` command is used to create the root user.
+Abort if the root user already exist.

 ### build-assets

 The `build-assets` command is an alias for the node.js and npm scripts used for asset management.
 The `/build` directory contains the scripts and configuration files required to download Javascript, CSS, and other assets used by UserFrosting.
 This command will install Gulp, Bower and other required npm packages locally.
 With npm set up with all of its required packages, it can be used to automatically download and install the assets in the correct directories.